Haltaar/CTEC3905/README.md

 The stylised .info links point towards a small biography page.
 It features information on the production of the music and photographs featured, and a small personal message and picture

+# Possible Further Development

+Overall im relatively happy with the state of the site, however there are a few things I would have liked to habe added.
+In particularly on the splash page I would have liked to have applied further 'glitch' effects to the text links, in line with the on hover effect for the image, to further enhance the aesthetic.

+The footers on most of the pages seem to have an issue where they appear almost half way up the page, where the content ends.
+I would have liked to have found a way to ensure they at least stick to the bottom of the page.
+As a workaround, a very large box shadow was applied to the footer elements to keep the space below the footer black, instead of the grey of the body background.